Where, Who the Latest Bowl Projections Have Nebraska Playing

 Las Vegas Bowl vs. Arizona State

-Another former Pac-12 team here, the Sun Devils are 5-3 after making the College Football Playoff last season.
+Another former Pac-12 team here, the Sun Devils are 8-3 and No. 20 in the latest rankings after making the College Football Playoff last season.
+Former Husker Jeff Sims is now their starting quarterback after Sam Leavitt's season-ending injury.

 Nebraska owns a 6-2 all-time record against Arizona State.
 ASU famously upset the Huskers in 1996 to stop a potential run to a third straight national title.